koraytugay/koraytugay.github.io/content/stuff/docker.md

 - [image commands](https://docs.docker.com/engine/reference/commandline/image/)

 ## Terminology
 __Detached Container__: A detached container runs in the background, without being attached to any input or output stream.
 Running detached containers are very useful for _deamon_ programs.
-A daemon usually interacts with other programs or humsn over a network.
+A daemon usually interacts with other programs or human over a network.